 Trade receivables that were past due but not impaired relate to customers that have a good track record with the Group.
-Based on past experience, the directors of the Company are of the opinion that no provision for impairment is necessary in respect of these balances as there has not been a significant change in credit quality and the balances are still considered fully recoverable.
-Starting from 1 January 2018, the Group applied simplified approach to provide the expected credit losses prescribed by HKFRS 9, which is set out in Notes 4(e)(A)(ii) and 31(a) respectively.
+Based on past experience, the directors of the Company are of the opinion that balances are not credit impaired, as there has not been a significant change in credit quality and the balances are still considered fully recoverable.